Holidays in East Anglia

 Windmill Lodges, based in East Anglia between the market towns of Woodbridge and Framlingham, offer self catering holiday accommodation in wooden log cabins.
 Our holiday lodges are luxuriously equipped and have been recently awarded 4 and 5 stars by the English Tourism Council.
-Set amid some quite beautiful Suffolk countryside and looking out over a lovely, well stocked catch and release fishing lake, they could not be better placed to afford a peaceful haven, for all those wishing to escape the trials and tribulations.
+Set amid some quite beautiful Suffolk countryside and looking out over a lovely, wildlife lake, there could not be better placed to afford a peaceful haven, for all those wishing to escape the trials and tribulations.
 Holidays in East Anglia – click here to view our holiday lodges.

 East Anglia is of course well known for its inspirational scenery, Betjeman and Crabbe have written about it and Constable and Gainsborough have painted it, but it’s not until you’ve been here to see it for yourself, that you can properly appreciate just how splendid it all is.
 The counties that go to make up this part of England are Suffolk, Norfolk, Essex and Cambridgeshire and each one has its own peculiar and quite distinctive feel.